Sorry, I’m not inviting you to a “bring your own beverage” party. I’m warning you away from a get-rich scheme called “Be Your Own Banker.”

 You will pay the company 5% for borrowing your own money.
 Supposedly, the interest is paid to yourself and adds to the cash value of the policy.
 But a deeper look shows that the interest you pay yourself must be over and above the interest paid to the company, which is just another name for “premium.”
 The insurance company charges you interest regardless of the “interest” you pay yourself.

 What happens if you don’t pay back the loan?
-The interest keeps compounding, adding to the amount of the loan and eating up the cash value of the policy.
+In comes compound interest, adding to the amount of the loan and eating up the cash value of the policy.
 This could eventually leave you facing some nasty tax consequences, potentially including having to pay income taxes on phantom income.

 A better way to “Be Your Own Banker”

-Instead of paying that $12,500 a year in premiums, you could put it into a deductible 401(k) plan and invest the funds in a diversified portfolio.
+Instead of paying that $12,500 a year in premiums to a mutual insurance company (lose money), you could put it into a deductible tax free 401(k) plan and invest the funds in a diversified portfolio.
 You’d even be better off to put it into a taxable account.
 Then if you needed a new car or water heater, you’d have cash and wouldn’t have to borrow from yourself or anyone else.

 Learn more about our Insurance Planning services.